Canon 5D Mark IV vs Leica V-LUX Typ 114

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the V-LUX Typ 114 are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the 5D Mark IV followed on from the Canon 5D Mark III.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark IV and the Leica V-LUX Typ 114?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.